rern/RuneAudio_Addons/README.md

 - install / uninstall directly in RuneUI, no need for ssh terminal
 - always reload list from source
-- show install messages
+- show messages during install
 - installed indication
-- update indication (button)
+- update indication
-- modular block for easy to add scripts(bash) from other sources
+- modular block for easy to add scripts from other sources

 **Install**
 ```sh